-If I had a pound for every time someone said, or insinuated, that I travel to run away from the responsibilities of adult life, well – I’d basically be able to afford an around-the-world ticket (see ya suckers!)
+If I had a dollar for every time someone said, or insinuated, that I travel to run away from the responsibilities of adult life, well – I’d basically be able to afford an around-the-world ticket (see ya suckers!)

 “Are you just going to run away every time life gets a bit tough?” said by a male friend of mine, has to be my favourite sweeping statement made to date.